Paul Klein (missionary): Discovery of Palau

 In 1696 a group of natives were stranded on the northern coast of the Philippine island of Samar.
-Paul Klein was able to meet them on 28 December 1696 and to send a letter in June 1697 to the Jesuit Superior General, in which he described this encounter and included the first ever map of Palau sketched from a set of 87 pebbles arranged by the islanders, representing the approximate map.
+Paul Klein was able to meet them on 28 December 1696 and to send a letter in June 1697 to the Jesuit superior general, in which he described this encounter and included the first ever map of Palau sketched from a set of 87 pebbles arranged by the islanders, representing the approximate map.
 Klein's letter reappears again and again in later documents.
 It is considered a key map, giving strong stimulus to a new missionary endeavour from the Philippine Jesuits.
 The first ships were sent to the islands in 1700, 1708 and 1709 but sunk, the first boat finally arriving to Palau in 1710.

-Pharmacy and botany in the service of the Philippines
+Works

 Because of his previous studies of pharmacy, Klein described medicinal plants of the Philippines and collected their names in the languages of Latin, Spanish, Tagalog, Visayan and Kapampangan as well as their use in medicine.
 Probably the best known are his recipes of medicines made of local herbs and ingredients published in 1712.
 In comparison to the vast pharmaceutical, medical and scientific work done by his compatriot Georg Joseph Kamel, which stirred interest in Europe, Klein's latter work was mainly focused on curing Filipinos while using local languages.
 Many of his formulations are still commonly used today.

-As for natural sciences, botany was not his only interest; in 1686 Klein also described the moon's eclipse in Manila.
-His observations were published in Mémoires de l'Académie des Sciences, vol. 7, Paris.

-Works

-Besides his botanical and pharmaceutical work, Klein also authored many religious publications, published in the 18th century in Manila in Spanish and in Tagalog.
+Besides his botanical and pharmaceutical work, Klein also authored many religious publications, published in Manila in Spanish and in Tagalog.